rutar/BookLending/README.md

 <img src="img/Screenshot_12.png" alt="My local image" width="900">

-Borrower view contains a sticky header with search panel, and books-card grid with implemented infinite scrolling.
+Borrower view contains a sticky header with search panel, and book-cards grid with implemented infinite scrolling.

 Books are searchable by title, author and ISBN.
 Search is performed while typing symbols